 Dental implants are small metal cylinders made from titanium that go down into the gum and bone, acting like the root of the missing tooth.
 Implants have small grooves in them that allow the bone to grow into them and become firmly “set” in place.
-As soon as the implant is healed it can then be restored with several of the options available today, most typically with a crown (a.k.a. “cap”).
-Implants are the standard of care for tooth replacement today, and are an alternative to bridges, partials, and dentures.
+As soon as the dental implant is healed it can then be restored with several of the options available today, most typically with a crown (a.k.a. “cap”).
+In West Lafayette, dental implants are the standard of care for tooth replacement today, and are an alternative to bridges, partials, and dentures.
 Implants can look and feel like natural teeth and even have the advantage over natural teeth of not worrying about decay ever again.
 A great thing about dental implants for tooth replacement being made from titanium is that the body does not recognize it as foreign and is therefore accepted by the body.
 In fact, the bone is very attracted to the implant and grows around it to hold it firmly in place.
-At our office in West Lafayette, we consider dental implants to be the surest procedure in dentistry that dentists can say, “typically dental implants last forever [provided the patient maintains it of course].”
+At our office in West Lafayette, we consider dental implants to be the surest procedure in dentistry in West Lafayette.
+Dentists can say, “typically dental implants last forever [provided the patient maintains it of course].”

 For the most part candidates for implants must have favorable overall health, including healthy gums, good oral hygiene habits, and healthy jawbone to anchor the implants.
 The decision of whether or not an individual is a candidate for implants is primarily based upon the decision of the doctor placing the implant, but possible contraindications include some chronic diseases, bone disorders, uncontrolled diabetes, smoking, and alcohol abuse.
 Your tooth replacement dentist in West Lafayette can evaluate you to see if you are a candidate for implants, and advise you about whether this is the best option.